RI-SE/ATOS/README.md

 ### Foxglove Studio
 If you want to run ATOS with more visualisation you can use [Foxglove Studio](https://github.com/foxglove/studio).
-To get started visit [studio.foxglove.dev](https://studio.foxglove.dev).
+To get started, visit [studio.foxglove.dev](https://studio.foxglove.dev).

 #### Connect to ATOS
 In order to connect to ATOS in Foxglove Studio, ATOS first needs to be running.
 Then, in Foxglove Studio, go to `Data source -> New connection -> Open connection -> Rosbridge` and enter `wss://ATOS_host_address:9090`.

 #### Extensions
 In order for everything to be displayed correctly, some extensions needs to be added.
-The extensions for ATOS are found [here](./plugins/foxglove/) and have the file type `.foxe`.
+The extensions for ATOS are found [here](./plugins/foxglove/) with the file type `.foxe`.
 In Foxglove Studio, go to `Extensions` and then drag and drop the extensions.

 #### Changing layout
 The premade layouts for ATOS are located [here](./plugins/foxglove/).
 To add a layout in Foxglove Studio, go to `Layouts -> Import layout` and select one of the layouts for ATOS.